 Emergency response: Syrian/Iraqi crisis

-Handicap International has been active since May 2014 in four Syrian refugee camps in the governorate of Erbil to meet the needs of people with disabilities and people with specific needs resulting from the crisis in Syria.
+HI has been active since May 2014 in four Syrian refugee camps in the governorate of Erbil to meet the needs of people with disabilities and people with specific needs resulting from the crisis in Syria.
 Run in partnership with the Danish Refugee Council, this project aims to improve access to camp facilitates and the inclusion of people with disabilities in humanitarian relief efforts.
 Staff work hard to effectively identify needs, asses and refer the most vulnerable refugees, create income-generating opportunities, raise awareness, and ensure facilities are physically accessible.
 So far, 2,500 refugees and 60 non-refugees have benefited from this project.
-Handicap International also works to provide services to internally displaced persons in Iraq, including rehabilitation and education sessions on the risks posed by unexploded remnants of war.
+HI also works to provide services to internally displaced persons in Iraq, including rehabilitation and education sessions on the risks posed by unexploded remnants of war.